-- 1) Idle the engine, to check that the engine oil pressure alarm lamp is off. - 2) Pull the accelerator lever (1) to the midpoint between the "IDLING" and "RUN" positions, and run the engine with no load at medium speed for approximately five minutes.
+- 1) Idle the engine, to check that the engine oil pressure alarm lamp is off. - 2) Turn the engine control dial (1) to the IDLING and RUN position, and run the engine with no load at medium speed for approximately five minutes.

-- Unlock the lock levers, and lift the bucket from the ground. - 4) Operate the bucket and arm control levers slowly to move the bucket and arm cylinders to their stroke ends.
+- 3) Unlock the lock lever (2), and lift the bucket from the ground. - 4) Operate the bucket and arm control levers slowly to move the bucket and arm cylinders to their stroke ends.
 Operate the bucket for thirty seconds and the arm for thirty seconds alternately for approximately five minutes to increase the hydraulic oil temperature to 68°F (20°C).